Dr. Ajay Nair, Senior Vice President & Dean

 Matthew Cone, Interactive Communications Developer

-Matt is responsible for updating websites, including this biography.
-He has great skill typing words that fill up space nicely, given his aversion to actually writing his own content.
-This seems like a silly phobia, but is not unheard of: for 23 years, Matt didn't go to grocery store delis because he simply didn't know how to order, fearing the social backlash of his fellow shoppers.
+Matt excels at nonsensical filler, given an aversion to actually writing his own biography.
+This seems like a silly phobia, until you realize that for 23 years, Matt didn't go to grocery store delis because he feared the social backlash of not knowing how to order.

 Matt is also CLC's webmaster, videographer, photographer, graphic designer, editor, and communications consultant.
 He earned his BA in Economics at Emory, and his MPH in Behavioral Science at Emory's Rollins School of Public Health.
 His early post-graduation work included stints in residential student affairs at Emory, and in-house creative at Porter Novelli.
 He is a native Atlantan, despite no discernable southern accent and a weird insistence on using "Cheers" as his email salutation.